manekinekko/freebox-web-remote/README.md

 USAGE
 --

+_You will need Nodejs (http://nodejs.org/) in order to install this app!_

 * clone this repo ```$ git clone https://github.com/manekinekko/freebox-web-remote.git``` or download the ZIP
 * install dependencies ```$ npm install ```
 * run the app ```$ node server.js```